ad-tra/Toth/README.md

 * [Express](https://www.express.com/)
 * [EJS](https://ejs.co/)
 ##
 this project was created for personal use, but I'm delighted to help others achieve their desired score.
 Still, the app is very *beta* and unfinished.
-If you found any **bugs** or **issues** or you would like to help with development feel free to contact me
+If you found any **bugs**, **issues** or you would like to help with development feel free to contact me